Thorns

 When you hit play with a modified trunk:

-- Generates a complete 7-level binary tree
+- Generates a complete 7-level binary tree (always maximum depth)

-- At each branch level, randomly selects from enabled transformation pairs
+- At each branch level:

 - Pre-generates all random values (so playback is deterministic)